-- 8.1 The Council has a statutory duty to comply with the provisions set out in Sec 149 of the Equality Act 2010.
-The Council must therefore have due regard to: - (a) eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act. - (b) advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it. - (c) foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 8.2 There are no equality implications arising from this report.
+8.1 The Council has a statutory duty to comply with the provisions set out in Sec 149 of the Equality Act 2010.
+The Council must therefore have due regard to:

+(a) eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act.

+(b) advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it.

+(c) foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

+8.2 There are no equality implications arising from this report

-Approved by: Denise McCausland - Equality Programme Manager
+Approved by: Naseer Ahmad for Equality Programme Manager, (08/09/2023)

-9. OTHER IMPLICATIONS
+9. ENVIRONMENTAL IMPACT